 QQuestion: I am a EU citizen and I would like to know the requirements to become an Italian resident.

-AAnswer: EU citizens can currently spend up to three months in Italy without having to comply with any particular requirement.
+AAnswer: EU citizens (and citizens of Switzerland, Iceland, Norway and Liechtenstein) can currently spend up to three months in Italy without having to comply with any particular requirement.

 A EU citizen who would want to stay in Italy for more than three months and to become an Italian registered resident would need to comply with certain bureaucratic formalities.